ArduPilot/ardupilot_wiki/dev/source/docs/jtag.rst

 ID: 0x9703 atmega1280 JTAG config complete.
 Waiting for connection on port 4242.

-Note that AVaRICE will exit every time the the debugger disconnects, so be prepared to restart it regularly if your debugger doesn't manage it already.
+Note that AVaRICE will exit every time the debugger disconnects, so be prepared to restart it regularly if your debugger doesn't manage it already.
 Once the "Waiting for connection" message is displayed, you are ready to connect with your debugger.